endaodea/ecflow/docs/tutorial/getting_started/using-ecflowui.rst

 You will notice that the :term:`node` changed colour.
 The colours reflect the :term:`status` of the nodes.

-There can be a long between the job changing status and that change being reflected in the ecflow_ui window (set to 60s as default).
+There can be a long wait between the job changing status and that change being reflected in the ecflow_ui window (set to 60s as default).
 To update the current state more quickly in that window, click the refresh (or F5).

 .. image:: /_static/tutorial/using_ecflow_ui/image25.png